NeuroTechX/ntx_slack_archive/general.md

  >sydneyneurotechx, last year I made some tests, there isn't out-of-the-box support for Bluetooth in LabVIEW (2013, the license I have access) on OS X 10; the Muse support seems to have no-problem.
 I need to fix some small details to make the entire project fully Windows/OSX compatible rather than two different versions.

+4/3/2017 2:15 AM

+ **stephen** :

+ >We should make a blog post for bright-eyed, bushy-tailed engineers who discover EEG or tDCS, order a kit, and start making random things while caught up in the romance of neurohacking.

+>
+(Eventually these people tend to keep iterating on the same BCI paradigms, or leave neurotech entirely because those paradigms arent powerful and/or accessible enough to do actually new things.)

+>

+>
+The post would describe the standard types of projects that have been done so far, and then list NEW types of projects that merit more attention from talented engineers.

+>

+>
+yannick melanie brian.westerman andreacoravos a.tech